SS West Kasson: W. R. Grace (1926-1940)

 On 23 January 1926 it was reported that West Kasson together with another Shipping Board ship, SS West Inskip, was sold to W. R. Grace and Company.
 W. R. Grace paid for West Kasson and was required as part of the sale to maintain regular service between the West Coast of the United States and the West Coast of South America for five years.
 The freighter was delivered to Grace Line in New Orleans and departed it on 18 March 1926 in ballast.
 After passing through the Panama Canal, she picked up part cargo of coffee and sugar in Central America and delivered it to San Francisco on April 13.
 West Kasson then immediately sailed out north to the Puget Sound ports to load up for her upcoming trip to South America.
 The vessel had her new cargo booms installed in Seattle before proceeding to Tacoma area to load flour, lumber and box shooks.
-She left Tacoma on May 4 bound for Pisco and Chilean ports of Valparaiso and Arica.
+She left Tacoma on May 4 bound for Pisco and Chilean ports of Valparaíso and Arica.
 The steamer reached her destination in mid-June and upon discharging her cargo she loaded 6,550 tons of nitrates and approximately 1,100 tons of copper ore.
 West Kasson then proceeded to Hawaii where she arrived on August 1 to unload her cargo of fertilizer.
 The vessel then continued to Tacoma where she arrived on August 23 to discharge ore for the local ASARCO smelter, successfully concluding her first full trip under new ownership.
 West Kasson immediately left on her second journey loaded with flour, lumber and box shooks for Peru and Chile on 13 September 1926.
 She sailed back from Callao on November 2 loaded again with nitrates and various ores.
 On December 6 while being off the southern coast of Mexico, West Kasson sent out a distress signal stating that she had fire in one of her forward holds but not requesting any assistance.
 The vessel's later messages stated that the fire was under control.
 Subsequently, the ship owners denied that there was any fire at all, as they claimed a chemical reaction between lead and silver ore concentrates produced fumes which were mistaken for fire.
 West Kasson safely reached San Pedro ten days without any signs of damage, and later proceeded north to load more cargo for South America.
 In late November W. R. Grace decided to change the names of all of their recently acquired vessels to various Inca names, with West Kasson becoming Cuzco.